How to Speed UP USB File Transfer/Copying Files on Mac

 Method 5: How to Recover Lost Files/Data from USB Flash Drive

-The recovery tool uses the latest technologies and algorithms to retrieve content without damaging the disk.
+The best USB drive recovery tool uses the latest technologies and algorithms to retrieve content without damaging the disk.
 The efficiency rate is high compared with others.
 It gives you a straightforward solution in retrieving content in a few simple steps.

-Guide for How to Recover Data from USB Flash Drive
+Guide for How to Restore Data from USB Flash Drive

-The recovery tool is available as a trial version.
+The undelete and unformat USB tool is available as a free trial version.
 It is a standalone version and is virus-free.
 You can install it on your system, which is a simple procedure.
 Also, ensure that you have connected your USB flash drive.
 Now, follow the steps to get back the contents in a few simple steps.

 If you think there are additional files present on the drive, you can use the "Deep Scan" mode.
 It scans sector-by-sector, making it a time-consuming process.
 You can then follow the above procedure to recover all the files and save them on the computer.

 Now that you have understood why your transfer speed is slow, you must choose the methods discussed above to improve the transfer rate.
 Do not forget to create a backup before you pick the format option.
-When files lost during the transferring process, try iBeesoft Data Recovery to recover them.
+When files lost during the transferring process, try iBeesoft Data Recovery to recover deleted files from USB Drive on Mac.